mugnavo/next-starter/README.md

 - [`authGuard(redirectUrl?: string)`](./lib/server/auth.ts#L69) - Same as `getAuthSession`, but redirects to the specified URL or unauthorized.tsx if the user is not authenticated.
 - [`ThemeToggle.tsx`](./lib/components/ThemeToggle.tsx) - A simple component to toggle between light and dark mode. ([#7](https://github.com/dotnize/tanstarter/issues/7))

-For more information, refer to the [Next.js documentation](https://nextjs.org/docs) and [dotnize/tanstarter readme](https://github.com/dotnize/tanstarter/blob/main/README.md), which this starter is based on.
+For more information, refer to the [Next.js documentation](https://nextjs.org/docs) and [react-tanstarter readme](https://github.com/dotnize/react-tanstarter/blob/main/README.md), which this starter is based on.